Ketamine Therapy in Houston, TX

 ONE CONVERSATION IS ENOUGH TO START

-If you've reached the point where you're wondering whether there's something beyond what you've already tried, that question deserves a real answer, not a website.
+If you've reached the point where you're wondering whether there's something beyond what you've already tried, that question deserves real answers, not just a website.

 The consultation is free.
 A real conversation, not a commitment.
-We'll tell you honestly whether we think ketamine-assisted therapy is the right fit for where you are.
+We'll tell you honestly whether we think ketamine-assisted therapy is the right fit for you.